 I wanted to know I wasn’t alone.
 I wanted raw and unfiltered accounts of the difficult spaces we can enter into when pushed to our limits.
 How do other mothers cope with being up six times a night?
 How do other mothers deal with difficult emotions while parenting?
 How do mothers deal with the loss of autonomy, the changes in body and moods, and the seemingly ceaseless demands for time and attention?
 And, perhaps most importantly, what were the lessons mothers were learning?
 How did motherhood spark growth and transformation?

-And so, The Invitation of Motherhood: Parenting on the Spiritual Path was born.
+And so, The Invitation of Motherhood: Uncovering the Spiritual Lessons of Parenting was born.

-The Invitation of Motherhood: Parenting on the Spiritual Path is a book of honest, poignant reflections following the journey of growth and transformation of one mother as she navigates the early years of parenting her three young sons.
+The Invitation of Motherhood: Uncovering the Spiritual Lessons of Parenting is a book of honest, poignant reflections following the journey of growth and transformation of one mother as she navigates the early years of parenting her three young sons.
 What she finds is that the daily responsibilities and challenges of motherhood can also be a profound spiritual journey and that there are lessons to be learned and invitations to grow at every turn.

 A testimony to how motherhood can spark deep insight, this book points to the ways that our children, and the process of mothering them, can teach us some of the greatest lessons of life: how to love more deeply, how to be more present, and how to find compassion in the rough spaces.